spencerkohan/route_match/README.md

       match (method, path) {
         // Match any method, so long as the path matches "/foo" _ /foo => println!("Any /foo"),

+        // We can also match any method, and get it's value as a variable
+        :method /foo => println!("Method: {method} /foo"),

         // Match any request with the method "OPTIONS" OPTIONS _ => println!("OPTIONS"),

         // Mathc any path starting with "/foo/bar"
         // Here "rest" will be bound as an &str containing everything
         // in the path following "/foo/bar"